-You do it by putting a screen or net over the tops of the plants, then, after a branch has poked through by 4 inches, you horizontally tie it to the screen.
+To try this method, put a screen or net over the tops of the plants, then after a branch has poked through by 4 inches, you horizontally tie it to the screen.
 You keep doing this until it forms a blanket of green.
-All the buds you get from this technique will be firm and juicy.
+All the buds you get from this technique should be firm and juicy.

 HPS Lights and CO2

 If you’re using an HPS light, you should remember that more watts don’t necessarily lead to higher yields.
-Plants can only utilize that extra light if you are also supplying them with extra carbon dioxide.
-Ideally, you should have good ventilation of air from the outside (which has plenty of CO2 to resupply your grow room after the plants use the CO2 already there).
+Plants can only utilize that extra light if they are also supplied with extra carbon dioxide.
+Ideally, plants should have good air ventilation from the outside (which has plenty of CO2 to resupply the grow room after the plants use the CO2 already there).

 The same goes for the other way around: if you have extra CO2, the plants need extra light to compensate.
-So, using a 1000-watt HPS light instead of a 600-watt HPS light only makes sense if you’re also supplying the carbon dioxide — and if you do have both, it can really increase yields.
+So, using a 1000-watt HPS light instead of a 600-watt HPS light only makes sense if you’re also supplying the carbon dioxide — and both can really increase yields.

 LED lights receive a lot of hype, but so far not so much payoff.
 Plenty of anecdotal evidence shows that LED lights may underperform compared to what they “should” be doing.
 Even commercial tomato growers don’t use LED lights, showing that there’s no real economic or yield benefit.
 (Note: we often hear growers say tomato plants have very similar growing needs to marijuana plants.)

-If you have just one plant to focus on, and you do a good job of maximizing its environment, then, of course, you can get a much higher yield per plant — maybe even your best marijuana yield yet.
-Try growing one plant or just fewer plants because it will help you get more bang for your buck.
-It will take less effort overall, require less electricity, and will likely be less severe if you’re caught growing illegally.
+If you have just one plant to focus on, and you do a good job of maximizing its environment, then you should get a much higher yield per plant — maybe even your best marijuana yield yet.
+Try growing one plant or just a few plants to help you get more bang for your buck.
+It will take less effort overall and require less electricity.